SegersIan/knowledge-base/content/cybersecurity/privacy.md

   * **Data Subjects** - individuals whose personal data is being processed
     * Have often right to deletion of data, request data, access, correct, ...
   * **Data Controllers** - entities that determine the reasons for processing personal information and the methods. (kind of the data owner, but doens't have to have an interest)
+    - Usually the entity, but if a person in a organization decides on the why and how, he's technically fulfulling the data controller profile.
   * **Data Stewards** - individuals who carrout out work for Data Controller and are delegated responsibility.
   * **Data Custodian** - responsible for secure safekeeping of the information but are neither stewards or owners of the data-
     * They are more the implementers.